 - 13. Successful applicants will be allocated an individual mentor from one of the participating sets of Chambers. - 14.
-The Scheme will run between October 2022 and June 2023.
-During that period, mentees will be offered the following: - 14.1. between three and five one-on-one meetings with your mentor; - 14.2. a workshop on applications for pupillage; and
+The Scheme will run between October 2024 and June 2025.
+During that period, mentees will be offered the following: - 14.1. a workshop introducing the scheme and the work of a barrister - 14.2. between three and five one-on-one meetings with your mentor;

-- subject to developments in the COVID-19 pandemic, a social event for mentors, mentees and members of the participating sets of Chambers. - 15.
+- 14.3. a workshop on applications for pupillage; - 14.4. at least one social event for mentors, mentees and members of the participating sets of Chambers. - 15.
 The above sessions will take place in person, to the extent possible; otherwise, they will be held via video-conference (i.e. on Zoom or Microsoft Teams).
-Where sessions are held in person, the set of Chambers of which your mentor is a member will reimburse reasonable travel expenses.
+Where sessions are held in person, the scheme will reimburse reasonable travel expenses, which should be applied for by emailing: mentoring@cornerstonebarristers.com